karthick-kk/karthick-kk-hugo/content/posts/ova-to-ovf.md

   `<vssd:VirtualSystemType>vmx-14</vssd:VirtualSystemType>`

-The files are ready to be imported with Vmware Cloud or ESXi cluster.
+The files are now ready to be imported with Vmware Cloud or ESXi cluster.

 Reference: https://zhengwu.org/convert-virtual-machine-of-virtualbox-to-esxi/